CHAMPION316/coffee-forest/README.md

 * Ability to add a profile picture.
 * Ability for the admin to see a list of all the users and adjust their access rights if required.
 * Ability for rating system of the products to actually work
+* Create different prices that correspond to the different sizes of the products.

 \
 &nbsp;